emilsw/ew/index.md

 Just a 5% improvement in sales each month is almost 80% improvement over 12 months (If you are wondering how that’s possible, it’s because of the [compounding interest](https://en.wikipedia.org/wiki/Compound_interest) effect).

-You will improve returns from all your other marketing efforts as your website will be more effective in converting visitors into customers.
+And you will improve returns from all your other marketing efforts as your website will be more effective in converting visitors into customers.

-&nbsp;

-### Every day that passes you by is a day of lost potential revenue. ###

-A healthy number of people were perfectly ready to buy from you but for some reason they didn’t.

-And the next month, approximately the same amount of people (or even more) won’t buy either.... possibly because of the same reasons.
-Think about how many sales you lose this way on a yearly basis.

-[People are losing millions](https://medium.com/@jasonfried/how-we-lost-and-found-millions-by-not-a-b-testing-e70f27dd783e) by neglecting to optimize.
-You are missing a lot of opportunities and if you keep investing the money just in acquiring more traffic, this gap of missed opportunities just increases.

 &nbsp;

 ### I can help ###